Universal Freezing Transitions of Dipole-Conserving Chains: Analytic characterisation of strong fragmentation

+A few remarks are in order.
+In Appendix \ref{appendix:detailsoffullproof} we briefly discuss the fate of strong fragmentation in \emph{atypical} families of $(N,X)$ sectors, i.e.~those with a centre of mass significantly far from the centre of the chain.

-In the following section, we shall prove that the typical states for $d=2$ and $d=\infty$ host an extensive number of type-1 blockages for $\nu<\nu_c$.
-We note that if one could easily prove the same for any $d$, then the previous proof could be limited to the case of $f>0$.
+In \cref{sec:StrongFragFurtherAnalysis}, we shall prove for $d=2$ and $d=\infty$ that \emph{typical} states in a given $N=\nu L$ sector with $\nu < \nu_c$ host an extensive number of type-1 blockages.
+We note that if one could easily prove the same for any $d$, then the previous proof could be limited to the case of $f>0$, which is trivial.

-In Appendix \ref{appendix:atypicalfrag} we briefly discuss the fate of strong fragmentation in atypical families of $(N,X)$ sectors.
+Another route to a proof could make explicit use of the structure of the largest Krylov sectors in the strongly fragmented phase.
+For example, a plausible assumption would be that even for $\nu < \nu_c$ the particle-connected (PC) FESs (for $d=\infty$) and PC extended states (for $d$ finite, see glossary in \cref{tab:glossary}), are always part of the largest Krylov subspaces in typical symmetry sectors, exactly as happens for $\nu>\nu_c$ (see \cref{sec:weakFragNumerics}).
+However, an analytical justification of such an assumption appears highly nontrivial to obtain, and robust numerical verification poses challenges beyond those tackled by the approach of \cref{sec:weakFragNumerics}.
+We note that Ref.~\cite{Pozderac_DinfHSF}, by making use of similar assumptions (verified numerically for small $L$), argued for an exponential decay of the ratio of dimensions for $d=\infty$, $\nu < \nu_c$ and $\nu_{x_0}=1/2$.

+Finally, we remark that even if the assumption of gate-completeness (see \cref{sec:familyofmodels}) does not hold, our results still prove that $r_{N,X}^{(d,k)}$ decays to zero exponentially with $L$ in typical symmetry sectors for $\nu<\nu_c$, and hence that strong fragmentation holds.
+This is a trivial consequence of the fact that violations of gate-completeness further suppress dynamics and reduce the connectivity in the system, and hence all the blockages identified by our method remain such.
+It is in principle possible, however, that in some models that violate gate-completeness the critical point of the strong-to-weak transition is higher than $\nu_c=(k-2)^{-1}$.
+We discuss this point further at the end of the next section, which numerically addresses weak fragmentation.